All ingredients are individually packaged, but our central facility

 Place directly on oven rack, cut-side down.
 Bake until toasted, 3-5 minutes.

-While rolls toast, combine tomato, finely diced onion (to taste), and half the cilantro (reserve remaining for fries) in a mixing bowl.
+While rolls toast, combine tomato, finely chopped onion (to taste), and half the cilantro (reserve remaining for fries) in a mixing bowl.

 Cook Steak and Finish Dish

 Once onions caramelize, turn heat up to high, and add steak strips to pan.
-Stir occasionally until no pink remains, 4-6 minutes.
+Stir occasionally until no pink remains on steak, 4-6 minutes.

 Top with cheese and remove from burner.

-Plate dish as pictured on front of card, filling rolls with steak strips, caramelized onions, and pico de gallo.
+Plate dish as pictured on front of card, filling rolls with steak, caramelized onions, and pico de gallo.
 Garnish fries with remaining cilantro.
 Bon appétit!